8gears/workshop-vm/README.md

 ## What is it?

 - Workshop VM is based on Ubuntu 16.04 with Unity Desktop.
+- Next to the main WM two small Docker Worker Nodes allow to build clustered environments.
 - Vargrant is used to install and configure the VM.
 - Additional provision scripts install more tools and perform initial updates.